A 100,000-Mile Journey into the Heart of America

-A national correspondent for The Atlantic, James Fallows is one of America’s most respected journalists.
-Today, he’s reporting on how the country is putting itself back together in the wake of recession and division.
+The first-ever Europe Editor for The Atlantic, James Fallows is one of the world’s most respected journalists.
+Today, he’s reporting on how America is putting itself back together in the wake of recession and division.
 Through innovation, reinvention, and optimism, America is on the verge of a major resurgence—and Fallows has the personal, civic, community, and business stories that signal this new economic upturn.

-Fallows is a national correspondent for The Atlantic and has written for the magazine since the late 1970s.
+After 43 years writing for The Atlantic, largely as a National Correspondent, Fallows has assumed the role of Europe Editor for the magazine’s first Global Bureau, located in London, England.
 For his always-perceptive, sometimes prescient writing, he has won the National Book Award, the American Book Award, and the National Magazine Award.
 His most recent book is China Airborne, a study of the staggering rise of airlines and airport infrastructure in China that The Economist calls “informative and lively.”
 His previous books include Postcards from Tomorrow Square, essays about the economic and political transformation occurring in China; Blind into Baghdad, about the lead-up to the War in Iraq, which is now required reading in many military programs; and Breaking the News, about the crisis facing contemporary news media.
 His documentary series On the Frontlines: Doing Business in China was awarded the 2010 Emmy Award.
 He has been a software designer for Microsoft, a speechwriter for President Jimmy Carter, the editor of US News & World Report, and is an instrument-rated private pilot.
 He is also now the chair in U.S. media at the U.S. Studies Centre at the University of Sydney, in Australia.

 Today’s dominant political refrain is that America is in a state of decline.
 But to James Fallows—one of our most respected journalists—nothing could be further from the truth.
-Over the course of a three-year, 54,000-mile journey across the country for The Atlantic, he discovered many surprising points of reinvention, in every region of the country—and enough to refresh the bleak national conversation to reflect a positive truth.
+Over the course of a three-year, 54,000-mile journey across the country for The Atlantic, as well as his upcoming book Our Towns (May 2018), he discovered many surprising points of reinvention, in every region of the country—and enough to refresh the bleak national conversation to reflect a positive truth.

 In this keynote, Fallows reports on the wide range of civic projects underway that are rebuilding America—a cross-section of generations, races, and political affiliations working far from the usual metropolitan hubs.
 You’ll hear how local heroes, community-minded action, and big dreams are signaling an end to the second gilded age.
 You’ll learn how real private-public partnerships, resuscitated downtowns, flourishing arts scenes, and schools—research universities, community colleges, and experimental classes—are renewing the tattered social fabric.
 And you’ll hear how these small, innovative, open places are producing an “archipelago of startups and reinventions.”
 This is the quiet revival the media can’t hear—the sound of America, in every corner, coming together again.